zh54321/GraphPreConsentExplorer/Readme.md

 ## Changelog

+### 2025-03-01
+Client list:
+- Added approximately 31 first-party clients.
+However, no usable pre-consents on MS Graph were identified (some apps lack pre-consent, while others are confidential clients).

 ### 2025-02-12
 Data structure:
 - Added the *single_page_app* property for SPA applications, as they require the -origin parameter for authentication.